 "It's an electronic highway without exits," said TenneT CEO Lex Hartman.

 The project is expected to cost "in the low single-digit billions."
+In 2016, construction permits are due to kick in.

 "We are ready to start," said Hartman.